Lending Club Personal Loans 2023 Review

 Lending Club does charge an origination fee on its loans.
-The fee ranges from 1% - 6% and is deducted from your loan when it is issued.
-There is no application fee, so you won’t need to have money upfront to get the loan.
+The fee ranges from 1% to 6% and is deducted from your loan when issued.
+There is no application fee, so you won't need money upfront to get the loan.

 Lending Club Personal Loans Pros & Cons